Sex, Power, Money, Fame

 The fourth hunger is the subtle one, and once you see it the whole picture locks into place.

-Notice that fame does not fit cleanly onto a lower gate the way money, sex, and power do.
+Fame does not fit cleanly onto a lower gate the way money, sex, and power do.
 That is because fame is not a lower hunger at all.
 It is the highest longing in the human being, wearing a disguise.
-The crown, , is the gate of union, the place where the separate self dissolves back into the whole and is, in the language of every tradition, known by everything and at one with everything and no longer afraid of death because it is no longer only itself.
-That is the deepest desire a person carries, underneath all the others: to be reunited with the source, to be held by the totality, to not be alone, to not end.
+The crown, , is the gate of union, the place where the separate self dissolves back into the whole and is, in the language of every tradition, known by everything, at one with everything, no longer afraid of death because no longer only itself.
+That is the deepest desire a person carries, underneath all the others: to be reunited with the source, held by the totality, to not be alone, to not end.

 Now take that infinite longing for union with God and pin it at the bottom of the body, where it cannot reach its true object.
 It does not disappear.
 By the law of the dammed river, it has to come out.
 And the nearest counterfeit of being one with all, available to a self that cannot rise, is being seen by all.
 The hunger to be known by everything becomes the hunger to be known by everyone.
 The longing to dissolve into the whole becomes the longing to be adored by the crowd.
 The craving for the eternal becomes the craving to be remembered, to leave a name, to not be forgotten.
 Fame is the ego's forgery of transcendence.
 It is the crown chakra's homesickness, misrouted into the lowest possible mirror.